smithery-ai/smithery-cookbook/servers/python/fastmcp_quickstart/README.md

 # FastMCP Quickstart for Smithery

-A simple example of creating an MCP (Model Context Protocol) server using FastMCP with Python, designed to work with the Smithery.
+A simple example of creating an MCP (Model Context Protocol) server using FastMCP with Python, designed to work with Smithery.

 ## What This Does